Vyral/mary-peacock-recruiting/_posts/2019-03-14-what-is-our-teams-top-lead-generation-secret.md

 **Do’s and Don’ts of contacting people as a new agent:**

-**Don’t:** Typical advice to new agents goes something like this: “Send a career announcement postcard to everyone you know, telling them you’re in real estate!”

-And you’ll get a resounding whoop-de-doo from the vast majority.
+**Don’t:** Typical advice to new agents goes something like this: “Send a career announcement postcard to everyone you know, telling them you’re in real estate—you’ll get a resounding whoop-de-doo from the vast majority.

 Rare is the person who will step forward and volunteer to be your very first home seller, just to help you out.
 They stand to lose big if you mess up.
 So if you want people to avoid you like a telemarketer, tell them you’re new in real estate and look desperate for business.